 Which is probably not the right question.
-The right question is; what, precisely, was Tom trying to do?
+Another question is; what, precisely, was Tom trying to do?

 I think we really ought to be asking whether we have enough information to postulate just how the Horcrux-creation spell works yet.
-Because just about any attempt to extrapolate what happened depends on that.
+Because just about any attempt to extrapolate what happened is going to depend on that.

-Taking into account a few other bits of information that we have about Tom Riddle, we might just have enough to work from, although we may still be missing critical bits which would render any speculation obsolete.
+Taking into account a few other bits of information that we have regarding Tom Riddle, we might just about have enough to work from, although we may still be missing critical bits which would render any speculation obsolete.
 But we might as well make the effort.
-We certainly are not going to be given any further information now.
+We certainly are not going to be given any further information this far downstream of the closing of canon, now.

 This is hardly my first attempt to try to extrapolate what the spell that Voldemort threw at Harry was, and how it is supposed to work, and, most importantly, what exactly went wrong with it.
-I’ve posted at least two earlier iterations of an attempt at a solution to the problem here before.
+I’ve posted at least two earlier iterations of attempts at a solution to the problem here.
 So, this is an exercise in opening door #3.